IntentSoftware/docs/articles/getting-started/welcome.md

 ## Supported technologies
 Intent Architect **does not introduce any hard runtime dependencies** and is capable of generating and managing files for _any_ programming language or technology.

-Since Intent Architect is language oriented (it manages code files), it therefore follows that it supports any framework or technology (including in-house built frameworks) that is managed by the language.
+Therefore, since Intent Architect is language oriented (it manages code files), it completely supports any framework or technology (including custom, in-house built frameworks) that is managed by the language.

 For the advanced code-management capabilities described above, Intent Architect currently has support for the following languages:
  - C#